kevin-malone/metronome-artifacts/hr_sleep/README.md

 Then use the ```dmesg``` command to check that the module was mounted correctly and the new syscall number.
 Usually, the kernel will use entry 134 for inserting the hr_sleep() system call.
 If this does not happen, please keep in mind the syscall number.

 We've tested the module insertion on Linux kernel 5.4.
 Older version are expected to work too.
+This version does not work for kernel 5.7 and later.
 ## Run the example
 You can switch to the ```user/``` directory and try an example.
 First, update the ```float scale``` parameter inside the ```nanosleep-user.c``` source file with your CPU nominal frequency (in our case, it was 2.1GHz).